joshuabhullar/JournalApp/README.md

 - As a user, I want to be able to save my journal logs to file
 - As a user, I want to be able to be able to load my journal logs from file

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by pressing the "Create new log" button to add a log to the list of logs
+- You can generate the second required event related to adding Xs to a Y by pressing the "Delete this log" button to delete a log from the list of logs
+- You can locate my visual component by looking at the middle of the screen :)
+- You can save the state of my application by clicking Journal on the top left of the application and pressing Save
+- You can reload the state of my application by clicking Journal on the top left of the application and pressing Load